mh-cz/GameMaker-Foreach/README.md

 DO NOT create the index/key/value manually.
 These will get created at runtime so it should be saying something like "this variable is used only once". (see the last two code examples at the bottom)

+#### KNOWN ISSUES

 If you get an error that screams `Variable <unknown_object>.name(blah, blah) cannot be resolved.` that means there is `else` in front of it.
-Foreach cannot be typed after `else` without being in brackets because the macro is not a one-liner even tho it looks like it
+Foreach cannot be typed after `else` without being in brackets because the macro is not a one-liner even tho it looks like it is
 ```
 NO x
 else foreach ...